meilisearch/specifications/text/0124-documents-api.md

 The following parameters need to be send as:
 - Query parameter for the `GET` - `indexes/:index_uid/documents` route.
-- Json body for the `POST `indexes/:index_uid/documents/fetch` route.
+- JSON body for the `POST `indexes/:index_uid/documents/fetch` route.

 | Field                    | Type                      | Required |
 |--------------------------|---------------------------|----------|